 At my previous job, we often listened to the Free Beer and Hot Wings show in the morning.
 Free Beer and Hot Wings are the nicknames of the show’s hosts; no beer or chicken wings are involved.
 Anyhow, one day they were talking about laundry – they cover anything and everything on their show – and got onto the topic of underwear.

 Here’s the lowdown: If they touch your butt, they get the longest, hottest laundry cycle available.
 Simple as that.

 Now I’m just one man living alone, so that’s a pretty small load of laundry.
 I wash my undies as they suggest, but I don’t use fabric softener (vinegar) or throw them in the dryer.
 I leave them in the washing machine, add my next load, and they get an extra cycle using warm or cold water.
 That load gets the vinegar fabric softener, so the underwear ends up benefitting from it.
 Why do it twice?

 This saves on dryer loads, as the briefs/boxers/whatever you prefer are in the same load as whatever you wash next.

 Have you learned any good laundry tips?
 Share them in the comments here or in our small-but-growing Low End Living group on Facebook!

 * We all need a little personal spoiling in our lives.
-For me it was buying a soft new set of polyester sheets shortly after my wife moved out and retiring those old cotton sheets that were functional but not soft.
-That set cost me about $20 in a pre-Christmas sale, feels wonderful, and removed one more reminder of days gone by – sheets for the queen size bed that she had before we got married 9-1/2 years ago.
+For me it was buying a soft new set of polyester sheets and retiring those old cotton sheets that were functional but not soft.
+That set cost me about $20 in a pre-Christmas sale and feels wonderful.

 Keywords: #laundry #lowendliving